Jeffrey-Sarnoff/Delegate.jl/README.md

 #### Delegate functions into type fields or over iso-typed vars, with plain or iso-typed result.

-Delegate unary, binary, trinary functions over a field in values of a type.
+Delegate unary, binary, trinary functions over a field in 1,2,3 values of a type.

-Delegate unary, binary, trinary functions into fields of a type.
+Delegate unary, binary, trinary functions into 1,2,3 fields of a type.

-    The results may be `bare`, having the return type of delegated function.
+    @delegate prefix: The result is `bare`, having the return type of delegated function.
-    The results may be `re-wrapped`, returning a value of the same type processed.
+    @traject  prefix: The result is `iso-typed`, returning a value of the same type processed.

 ## exports